george-0-huang/visio/README.md

 # VISIO Demo
-A deomo of rule base system with unit-test integrted into git action
+A deomo of rule based system with unit-test integrted into git action

 # Dynamic Rule-based Pricing System